Essent/terraform-provider-slack/README.md

 # Terraform Provider Slack

-This provider manages Slack usergroups as a resource and provides data sources for other Slack objects (e.g., channels, users).
+This provider manages Slack usergroups as a resource and provides data sources for other Slack objects (e.g. channels, users).
 Compared to the original [provider](https://github.com/pablovarela/terraform-provider-slack) this version contains various changes:
 - Rebuilt around the terraform plugin framework
-- Added rate limit handling for all Slack API endpoints
+- Implemented rate limit handling for all Slack API endpoints
 - Improved handling of conflicts with existing usergroups
 - User datasources no longer return disabled/deleted users
 - Removed the need for costly lookups by introducing new datasources that return lists of usergroups/users